RumcajsPL/Backtest_platform/README.md

-# 📘 Backtesting Platform
+# 📘 Backtesting Platform (BT)
 ## 📌 Overview
 This project aims to build a **high‑precision trading backtesting environment** that complements TradingView rather than replacing it.
 The idea originates from practical limitations observed in the TradingView Strategy Tester (TV/ST):
 * Limited historical depth (typically ~5–40k bars)
 * Bar‑based simulation instead of true tick‑level execution
 **Conclusion:** TradingView backtests are useful for *high‑level validation* but are insufficient for designing or validating a professional trading system intended for live deployment.
-This project therefore focuses on **accurate, data‑driven backtesting using real tick data**, while keeping TradingView as the primary platform for:
+ BT project therefore focuses on **accurate, data‑driven backtesting using real tick data**, while keeping TradingView as the primary platform for:
 * Live trading
 * Charting
 * Alerts and execution